SoftwareHeritage/swh-storage/docs/object-masking.rst

 When any method of the masking proxy is called, the proxy will first forward the call to its backend.
 For each object returned by the backend, the proxy then checks whether that object should be masked.
-In particular, this means that masking a SWHID does not hide whether the object is missing from the archive.
+In particular, this means that if an object is absent from the archive, then masking its SWHID has no effect.

-Objects are masked, if and only iff
+Objects are masked, if and only if:

 * They intrinsically have a SWHID, and that SWHID has a non-``VISIBLE`` status in the masking database